DaveZag/recipe-app/README.md

 - Microverse
 - Ruby on Rails Documentation🙃
-- Every person who inspired this codebase
+- Every person who inspired this codebase.

 ## 📝 License <a name="license"></a>